 - Their ears are swollen, red, or otherwise inflamed.

-Please contact us with any questions about our pet dermatology services or if you think your pet requires treatment for an ear infection.
+Please call us at (224) 304-0668 or book an appointment online with any questions about our pet dermatology services or if you think your pet requires treatment for an ear infection.
 We want only the best for pets and their people.